valensag/Azure_AI_Solution/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 So now we have the caption and tags that we need from the Computer Vision API, and each image's result (with imageId) is stored in "ImageInsights".

-1. Lastly, we need to close out the method by adding the following line to the end of the method:
+1. Lastly, we need to close out the method by using the following line at the end of the method:

 ```csharp
 return result;
 ```

-1. Now that you've built `ImageProcessor.cs`, don't forget to save it!

-1. Build the project, press **Ctrl-Shift-B**, fix any errors
+1. In order to use this application, we need to build the project, press **Ctrl-Shift-B**, of select the **Build** menu and choose **Build Solution**.

-Want to make sure you set up `ImageProcessor.cs` correctly?
-You can find the full class [here](./code/Finished/ProcessingLibrary/ImageProcessor.cs).
+1. Work with your instructor to fix any errors.

 ### Exploring Cosmos DB